Property prices on the rise – again!

 There’s no denying the world is racing to “decarbonise” economic activity, with a view to reducing net greenhouse gas emissions from around 30 billion tonnes of CO2 last year, to zero by 2050.
 In the area of clean energy alone, the International Energy Agency (IEA) recently estimated investment will need to more than triple by 2030 to over $US4 trillion.3

-The ERTH ETF aims to provide exposure to this rapidly emerging trend, with exposure to a portfolio of up to 100 leading global companies that derive at least 50% of their revenues from activities that help to address climate change through the reduction or avoidance of CO2 emissions.
+ERTH aims to provide exposure to this rapidly emerging trend, with exposure to a portfolio of up to 100 leading global companies that derive at least 50% of their revenues from activities that help to address climate change through the reduction or avoidance of CO2 emissions.

 Importantly, as seen in the table below, these potential activities cover not just clean energy provision (an area which in itself is subject to significant change and uncertainty), but also leading companies tackling green transport, waste management, sustainable product development, and improved energy efficiency and storage.